hamzamogni/personal-portfolio/content/articles/acid-transactions.md

 ## Consistency

 It is crucial to ensure consistency when it comes to data management.
 Consistency involves checking whether data stored on disk is aligned with the defined data model.
 This is ensured by the user by setting referential key integrity _(i.e foreign key constraints)_ or by ensuring atomicity and isolation _(more on isolation below)_.
-Referential keys integrity ensures that any data references are accurate, while atomicity ensures that a set of operations are treated as a single transaction, so either all of them are executed or none of them are.
+Referential keys integrity ensures that any data references are accurate, while atomicity ensures that a set of operations are treated as a single transaction, so either all of them are executed or none of them.
 Isolation ensures that each transaction is executed in isolation without any interference from other concurrent transactions.

 ## Isolation

-By design, transactions are usually executed concurrently (at the same time), isolation ensures that transactions do not interfere with each other.
-There are many levels of isolations, but we need to understand what anomalies isolation tries to prevent.
+By design, transactions are usually executed concurrently (at the same time), and isolation ensures that transactions do not interfere with each other.
+There are many levels of isolation, but we need to understand what anomalies isolation tries to prevent.
 We call these anomalies read phenomena, and there are 4 different read phenomena:

 - **Dirty Reads**: dirty reads happen when a transaction reads changes introduced by another transaction that is not yet committed.
 - **Non-repeatable Reads**: reading the same data twice by a transaction.